OekoSolve-Public/SW_Development_Documentation/_docs/documentation/widget_development/basic_widget_api.md

 #### `JavaScript` section

-This section contains the `JavaScript` code that should be executed when a user interacts with the widget, everything mentioned in the `Basic Widget API`, `API` section can be done here.
+This section contains the `JavaScript` code that should be executed when a user interacts with the widget, everything mentioned in more detail [here](https://oekosolve-public.github.io/SW_Development_Documentation/docs/documentation/widget_development/basic_widget_api/#api) can be done.

 #### Settings schema section